 As we see in the command we provide first interface name and then the IP address.
 After those, we provide netmask keyword and netmask value and the last one the broadcast keyword and address is provided.

 Change MTU for Network Interface

-MTU is used the term Maximum Tranmission Unit.
+MTU is used the term Maximum Transmission Unit.
 MTU sets the size of IP packets those travels on networks.
-The default value for MTU is 1500 but this can provide some bottlenecks so the MTU can be changed to the 1000 to solve problems.
-Packets those IP and upper layer data bigger than 1000 byte will not transmitted.
+The default value for MTU is 1500 but this can provide some bottlenecks so the MTU can be changed to 1000 to solve problems.
+Packets those IP and upper-layer data bigger than 1000 byte will not transmit.
 Here is how to set MTU with ifconfig.

 $ sudo ifconfig ens3 mtu 1000

 As we see ens3 network configuration the MTU value is set to 1000